Looking to discover London’s best parks and wide open spaces?

 Also, during the summer, visitors can enjoy a picnic outdoors and often various sports as well, while there is plenty for those of all ages to explore, including some of the finest zoos, playgrounds and more.

-Here are our recommended favourites:
+Here are our recommended favourite London’s best parks:

 London’s Best Parks - Hampstead Heath

-Lake at lower Hampstead Heath
+Lake at lower Hampstead Heath, London’s Best Parks

 Hampstead Heath